Tax in Montenegro

 Who is a Montenegrin tax resident?

-Tax residents maintain permanent residence in Montenegro, OR are physically present 183+ days in tax year, OR maintain centre of vital interests in Montenegro.
+Tax residents maintain a permanent residence in Montenegro, OR are physically present 183 or more days in the tax year, OR maintain their centre of vital interests in Montenegro.
+Residents pay tax on worldwide income.
+Non-residents pay tax only on Montenegrin-source income.

 What are the Montenegrin personal income tax rates?